T3DocumentationStarter/Public-Info-054/Documentation/SystemExtensions/Index.rst

 System Extensions
 =================

-**Übersicht und Erläuterung der Systemextensions von TYPO3 in der Version 9.5.
-LTS**
+**Overview and introduction of the TYPO3 system-extentions**

-Required extensions
+Required system-extensions
 ---------------------------------

 These required extensions are part of the minimal-installation-package.